ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 To create a deviation report and view the changes between the infrastructure and platform services that you specified in your Terraform configuration files and the resources that exist in your {{site.data.keyword.cloud_notm}} account, you can use Terraform execution plans.
 A Terraform execution plan summarizes what actions {{site.data.keyword.bpshort}} needs to take to provision the cloud environment that is described in your Terraform configuration files.
 These actions can include adding, modifying, or removing {{site.data.keyword.cloud_notm}} resources.

 **What deviations cannot be detected?**</br>
 A Terraform execution plan is based on the Terraform statefile that was created when you ran your first {{site.data.keyword.bpshort}} apply action.
-Resources that you provisioned in other {{site.data.keyword.bpshort}} workspaces,  by using automation tools such as Ansible or Chef, or that you added without using {{site.data.keyword.bpshort}} are not considered and not included in the Terraform execution plan.
+Resources that you provisioned in other {{site.data.keyword.bpshort}} workspaces,  by using automation tools such as Ansible or Chef, or that you added without {{site.data.keyword.bpshort}} are not considered and not included in the Terraform execution plan.

 **To view deviations between the resources in your {{site.data.keyword.cloud_notm}} account and your Terraform configuration**: